 American Maxwell Smart works for a Government spy agency in an administrative capacity.
 When the agency's head office is attacked, the Chief decides to assign Maxwell as a spy and partners him with sexy Agent 99, much to her chagrin.
 The duo nevertheless set off to combat their attackers by first parachuting off an airplane and landing in Russian territory - followed closely by an over seven feet tall, 400 pound goon, known simply as Dalip.
 The duo, handicapped by Maxwell's antics, will eventually have their identities compromised, and may be chalked up as casualties, while back in America their attackers have already planted a bomb that is set-up to explode in a concert.
 Written by

 James Caan, who plays the President, was a good friend and golfing buddy of Don Adams.
-He also guest-starred in the original Get Smart (1965) TV series.
-Caan played Rupert of Rathskeller in the two-part episodes, "To Sire, With Love" parts 1 & 2.
+He also guest-starred in the original Get Smart (1965) television series as Rupert of Rathskeller.
 See more »

 Dalip, is supposed to be a Russian Henchman when in fact 'Dalip' is an Indian name and the real life name of the actor.
 Also, when fighting with Dalip on the roof, Max supposedly speaks in Russian when he says "Main tennu janda ha" which in fact is Punjabi/Haryanvi, the mother tongue of the actor which translates to "I know you".
 See more »